artur-romao/tqs_98470/lab6/README.md

 | Vulnerability |  --  |  --  |
 | Code smell (major) [1]|  Loop counter incremented at the end of the loop  |  Refactor the code in order to not assign to this loop counter from within the loop body  |
 | Code smell (major) [2]|  Standard outputs should not be used directly to log anything  |  Replace this use of System.out or System.err by a logger  |

+## 6.3

+### a)
+The technical debt found for this project is 30 minutes.
+This means that 30 minutes is the estimated time required to fix all Maintainability Issues/Code Smells.